akinfelami/proverbs-daily-backend/README.md

 # proverbs-daily-backend

-The Backend for the Proverbs Daily Mobile App written in typescript
+The Backend for the Proverbs Daily Mobile App written in Typescript